jvansan/kaggle_solutions/README.md

 # kaggle_solutions
-A set of *Kaggle* solutions.
-Not very clean.
+A set of *Kaggle* competition solutions as well as some work from tutorials.